Santa Mesa: Geography

 Santa Mesa is located in the eastern section of the City of Manila.
 It is bounded to the west by Lacson Avenue separating it from San Miguel; by Ramon Magsaysay Boulevard to the north bordering it from Sampaloc.
 The northeast boundary of Santa Mesa is west of SM City Sta.
-Mesa shopping mall.
+MesaShopping Mall originally the Santa Mesa Map goes all the way upto the Santa Mesa Heights and Barrio Matatalaib which is now known as Barangay Santo Domingo.
 Although the mall has "Santa Mesa" on its name, it is located in Quezon City very near the city limits of Manila.

 The southwestern side of Santa Mesa is along the Pasig River while the southern and eastern sides are along the San Juan River.
 Across the San Juan River are the cities of San Juan to the east and a small portion of Mandaluyong to the southeast.
 Across the Pasig River, are the Manila areas of Santa Ana to the south and Pandacan to the southeast.

 The topography of the area is relatively flat as some of the natural variations in elevations have been evened out due to urbanization.